 Distributed team is now a common thing for the software industry.
 But is it really worth it?
 Let's figure it out.

 The distributed product development opens a great opportunity to hire global talents.
 Instead of hiring a mediocre local developer, you are able to work with a top-notch candidate from other city or country.
 So you have a wider pool of candidates and now are able to hire a professional with skills that will perfectly fit your project.

 In addition, it takes less time to hire a distributed employee.
-According to Owl Labs' report in 2017, fully distributed companies hire new people 33% faster comparing with others.
+According to Owl Labs' report, fully distributed companies hire new people 33% faster comparing with others.